How to Hire the Right Process Server, Evaluate Them, and Enable Them for Success

 The last thing you want is to have no insight into what’s happening after the serve is done.
 Make sure the process server will keep you abreast of what’s going on throughout the process and provides you with a time frame as to when you will receive the affidavit.

-By now, you know what to look for in a server and the questions to ask as you whittle down your options.
-Now, it’s time for the last piece of the puzzle: process server tricks to make sure things go as smoothly as possible.
+By now, you know what to look for in a server and the questions to ask as you whittle down local process servers available for hire.
+Now, it’s time for the last piece of the puzzle: how to get as much out of your process server as possible and maintain a good relationship.

 1. Give them plenty of time.